Information for Applicants on the Waitlist

 If you are on the waitlist, it means that you are a well-qualified student but, due to the competition of our applicant pool and space availability, we are unable to admit you at this time.
-You must indicate your interest to remain on the waitlist by responding to our offer on your wolfPAW account.
+You should indicate your interest to remain on the waitlist by submitting the form on your wolfPAW account.
 We encourage you to make plans to enroll at another institution at this time.
-We will contact you by June 15 if we are able to offer you admission off the waitlist for Fall 2019.
+We will contact you by June 15 if we are able to offer you admission off the waitlist for Fall 2020.

 It is difficult to anticipate how many students we will be able to offer acceptance from the waitlist until after May 1, our enrollment confirmation deadline.
 If you must pay an enrollment deposit at another institution by May 1, we suggest you confirm your plans to attend that institution.
 If we are able to offer you admission, we will contact you by June 15 and you can consider the best option for you at that time.

 You cannot appeal being placed on the waitlist.
-You can indicate whether you are interested or not in remaining on the waitlist on your wolfPAW account.
+You can indicate whether you are interested or not in remaining on the waitlist by submitting the form on your wolfPAW account.

 What is my number on the wait list?